mehdiesmaeilii/Django-Shop/README.md

 This is my first e-commerce project with a lot of features

-I hope you wil like that
+I hope you will like that

 ## Features